uhuruos/CloverOS/README.md

 or run Porthole

 ### Installing a DE
-First, connect to wifi using wpa_gui ('wifi' in twm)
+First, connect to wifi using wpa_gui ('wifi' in fvwm)

 Kill X and relog.
 After you log in and the "Start X?" dialog pops up, instead of y/n, type one of the WM options and hit y when it asks to install.